prismhead26/MERN-Book-Finder/README.md

 ## Test Instructions:

 For testing and debugging, the application logs requests and errors in the console.
 Unit testing not configured.
+For further debugging feel free to check the sources in Dev Tools for front-end and JavaScript Debug Terminal for backend.

 ## License: